 * Keep in mind that many paints and glues are toxic.
 Look for food-safe or non-toxic options if you think food may come in direct contact with the paint or glue.
 To be safe, you can also use paper liners or fancy napkins to protect your treats.

 Step 1: Before you start, take apart the frames and clean them thoroughly.
-If there’s a stand or hooks on the back of the larger frame that prevent it from lying completely flat, you’ll need to remove those (don’t worry about the smaller frame).
-Once everything is clean and dry, use the newspaper to protect your work surface then apply the non-toxic chalkboard paint to all visible sides of the wooden part of both frames.
+If there’s a stand or hooks on the back of the larger frame that prevents it from lying completely flat, you’ll need to remove those.
+Don’t worry about the smaller frame.
+Once everything is clean and dry, use the newspaper to protect your work surface, and then apply the non-toxic chalkboard paint to all visible sides of the wooden part of both frames.
 Check the instructions for the appropriate drying time.
 I added two coats and let it cure for more than 24 hours before using chalk on it.
-I also painted on the sides and front surface of the frames so I have lots of options for where I can write.
+I also painted on the sides and front surfaces of the frames, so I have lots of options for where I can write.

-Step 2: Place the glass from both frames on the fabric you’ve chosen then trace each and cut out those two pieces of fabric.
+Step 2: Place the glass from both frames on the fabric you’ve chosen, trace each and cut out those two pieces of fabric.

-Step 5: Find the very center of the luan, mark this spot, then predrill a small hole.
+Step 5: Find the very center of the Luan, and mark this spot, then predrill a small hole.
 To make sure the top tier is steady, we will be screwing this directly into the bottom dowel.